ninja-language/ninja-docs/content/docs/variables/index.md

 ## Functions

-Functions: A function is a block of code that can be called (executed) multiple times.
+A function is a block of code that can be called (executed) multiple times.
 To declare a function, use the `var` keyword followed by the name of the variable you want to create, and then assign it a function definition (a block of code surrounded by the `function` keyword and curly braces).
 For example: